Washington Contractor License Bond

 Electrical Contractor Bonds

-As part of the licensing process, electricians and telecommunication contractors in Washington State need to post an Electrical Contractors Bond.
+As part of the licensing process, electricians and telecommunications contractors in Washington State must post an Electrical Contractors Bond.

 Contract Bonds: Bid, Performance & Payment